At least up until $10m-$20m ARR or so,

 So here’s my list of Top 10 Easy-to-Implement Suggestions:

 - Send out Monthly Investor Updates — 48 Hours After the Month Ends.
 This is your best hack.
 The key here is not to spend a ton of time on it.
 You should already know your MRR, cash burn, NPS, all your key metrics almost immediately after the month ends.
 So send it out!
 List your top few key metrics (MRR, growth, cash burn, NPS, etc).
-Do a full bullets on What Went Well, What Didn’t, and Where We Could Use Your Help.
+Do simple, clear bullets on What Went Well, What Didn’t, and Where We Could Use Your Help.
 And make sure this Monthly Investor update isn’t a huge burden.
 It has to pass the 20 Minute Test.
 A quick, month-end update shouldn’t take longer than 15-20 minutes to assemble.
 Save that for board meetings, quarterly updates, etc.

 - Get Board Meeting Materials Out 3 Days Before the Board Meeting.
 I know, board meetings again.
 But your best hack here is to get the materials out 3 days ahead of time.
 That instills huge confidence in your investors.
 The slides that don’t show up until the morning of the meeting?
 Confidence destroyer.

 - Have Clarity on, and Share, your Zero Cash Date.
 You should know exactly when you are running out of money … and update that date every month or so.
 Share it, so everyone knows and can plan accordingly.
 More on that here.